jotron/AnimeFace_Generation/README.md

 ## Insights:

 - When using plain VAE, balancing the KL Divergence and the MSE Loss is hard.
 Images tend to be blurry.
-- With RMSprop and fine tuning convergence is really slow at the end
+- With RMSprop and fine tuning convergence tends to be really slow at the end

 ## References: